Digirail-uk/website/exampleSite/content/english/service/_index.md

 ---
-title: "Service"
+title: Service
-description: "this is meta description"
-draft: false
+description: With 20 years experience from DVT, DigiRail has a wealth of service for railway companies.
-bg_image: "images/featue-bg.jpg"
+bg_image: images/featue-bg.jpg

 ---